 This is the bottle I kept reaching for.

 Prosecco DOC Rosé has followed a strict composition since its official introduction in 2020: 85–90% Glera with 10–15% Pinot Nero (vinified red), DOC certified, vintage dated.
-On the nose: strawberry, cherry, raspberry — and then an Italian herbal note that catches you off guard.
-Sage, rosemary, a hint of thyme.
-Rare in this segment.
-On the palate it’s softer and rounder, with better-integrated fruit and a finish long enough to actually notice.
+Strawberry, cherry, and raspberry come first, then an Italian herbal note that catches you off guard.
+Sage, rosemary, a hint of thyme, which is rare in this segment.
+The palate is softer and rounder, the fruit better integrated, and the finish runs long enough to actually notice.

 It works well with food.
 Grilled prawns, prosciutto e melone, fresh goat’s cheese, sushi.
 Versatile enough for the table and good enough to drink on its own.